KhronosGroup/glTF-Sample-Models/2.0/AnisotropyBarnLamp/README.md

 The asset has three meshes, each using its own material.

-The incandescent filament inside the light bulb uses a simple materiwl with an emissive color.
+The incandescent filament inside the light bulb uses a simple material with an emissive color.

 The light bulb glass uses [KHR_materials_transmission](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_transmission) and [KHR_materials_volume](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_volume) for clear glass with reflection and refraction.

-The metal parts use [KHR_materials_anisotropy](https://github.com/KhronosGroup/glTF/pull/1798) to reproduce the stretched anisrotropic reflections from the brushed-metal surfaces, and [KHR_materials_clearcoat](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_clearcoat) for the clear finish on top of the metal.
+The metal parts use [KHR_materials_anisotropy](https://github.com/KhronosGroup/glTF/pull/1798) to reproduce the stretched anisotropic reflections from the brushed-metal surfaces, and [KHR_materials_clearcoat](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_clearcoat) for the clear finish on top of the metal.

 ![screenshot](screenshot/anisotropy_WithWithout.jpg)
 Anisotropy enabled (above left), compared with disabled (above right).